timschott/timschott.github.io/projects/dtleaves.md

 <img src="/images/data_points_4.png" alt="31 features across a subset of lyrical works">

 My idea was to work with my large feature set and use a combination of supervised learning and close-reading to determine the most consequential.
 I utilized SVM's along with Decision-Trees and followed up these computational techniques with close-to-the-ground literary study.
 At one point in my project I stepped away from the computer entirely and spent the week poring over *Moby Dick* -- and who wouldn't?
-I don't need an R subroutine to tell me that sequences such as this are, without a doubt, *lyrical*.
+I don't need an R subroutine to tell me that sequences such as this are, without a doubt, *lyrical*:

 >“Is it not curious, that so vast a being as the whale should see the world through
 > so small an eye, and hear the thunder through an ear which is smaller than a